 - First, give the CSV file name ‘books.csv’ with the path where you want to save the file.

-- From the ‘Miscellaneous’ click on the button in front of the label ‘Header’ to ‘Yes’.
+- From the ‘Miscellaneous’ section, click on the button in front of the label ‘Header’ to ‘Yes’.

-- In last, click on the ‘Ok’ button to export the CSV file.
+- Lastly, click on the ‘Ok’ button to export the CSV file.

-You can see the exported CSV file ‘books.csv’ in the above picture, after opening this file you see the data exported data from the table ‘books’ of the PostgreSQL database.
+You can see the exported CSV file, ‘books.csv’, in the picture above.
+After opening this file, you see the data exported from the table ‘books’ of the PostgreSQL database.

 Conclusion

-In this PostgreSQL tutorial, you have learned how to use the ‘COPY’ and ‘\COPY’ commands of PostgreSQL to copy or export the data from the table to the CSV file.
-Also covered how to export the database table data to a CSV file using the pdAdmin which is called the GUI of the PostgreSQL
+In this PostgreSQL tutorial, you have learned how to use the ‘COPY’ and ‘\COPY’ commands of PostgreSQL to copy or export the data from the table to a CSV file.
+Also covered how to export the database table data to a CSV file using the pdAdmin, which is called the GUI of the PostgreSQL

 You may like to read: